-On October 29th 1969, he successfully sent data from one computer to another on this system for the first time.
-The next step involved connecting other networks to ARPANET using phone cables, microwave radio, satellite links or fiber-optic cables.
-It wasn’t until 1988 when the final step occurred: completing the world’s largest public packet switching network.
+On October 29th, 1969, he successfully sent data from one computer to another on this system for the first time.
+The next step involved connecting other networks to ARPANET using phone cables, microwave radio, satellite links, or fiber-optic cables.
+It wasn’t until 1988 that the final step occurred: completing the world’s largest public packet-switching network.
 By 1989 there were over 100,000 hosts on more than 50 networks around the world linked together via this giant system of interconnected networks that we call the internet.

 The internet has become an integral part of our lives.
 It’s now woven into everything we do, and it’s hard to imagine life without it.
 But the history of the internet goes back much further than you may realize.
 One of the first experiments with what would later become the internet took place in 1969 when an American computer scientist named Leonard Kleinrock sent data between two nodes, or computers, over a distance of 45 feet using a packet-switching network that he had helped create called the ARPANET.

 The development of the ARPANET was a project funded by the Department of Defense Advanced Research Projects Agency (ARPA), which was looking for a way to make it easier for its different branches to communicate with one another across long distances.